A Hitchhiker's Guide to Understanding Performances of Two-Class Classifiers: Supplementary Material

 \subsection{Behavior of Scores}

 The \correlationTile{} allows to depict the behavior of any score, showing the rank correlations between that score and all canonical ranking scores, for a given performance distribution.
 On \cref{fig:behavior_of_scores}, we analyze the rank correlation, using Spearman correlation coefficient (Spearman's $\rho$), for $6$ scores belonging to the ranking scores (namely $\scoreTNR$, $\scoreTPR$, $\scoreNPV$, $\scorePPV$, $\scoreAccuracy$, and $\scoreFBeta[1]$) and $3$ distributions of performances (all $3$ distributions are uniform but are on different sets of performances).
 We analyze these scores (1)~for a uniform distribution over all performances, (2)~for a uniform distribution of performances having fixed priors corresponding to those of BDD100K, and (3)~for a uniform distribution of performances, where the set of performances is the one of our illustration.
 Comparing the figures on the left with those on the center, we see the effect of having fixed priors with $\priorpos=0.1242$.
 The figures on the right show the effect of having fixed priors and an arbitrary choice of performances (the ones of the $74$ state-of-the-art semantic segmentation models).
-These last two conditions seems to be responsible for the patterns (horizontal bands) observed in the various tiles of the paper.
+For the explanation of the quasi-horizontal bands, see \cref{tab:behavior_of_scores}.